Is it worth buying FIFA Ultimate Team packs? Know the answer to the question everyone should ask: “FIFA Ultimate Team Packs – Strategy or Gamble?”

 - 2. Option two (trading): with moderate to heavy effort, you win matches and spend a lot of time trading, finding the best players to trade and placing them all according to market demands.
 Hard work, perseverance and some level of analysis and study is needed here.

 Knowing this, and putting this information into the game publisher’s perspective (who, by the way, spends millions of dollars every year so that it can understand what motivates you to buy from them), can you understand why it is such a profitable business?
 They’re just appealing to our primal, instinctive side – the one that buys on impulse, rather than reason.

 They’re appealing to a dream, to something you can’t have at the moment, and actually get it with a strike of luck, instantly, just like magic.

-Betting in a casino is, in much ways, similar to what you get when you buy a pack.
+Betting in a casino is, in many ways, similar to what you get when you buy a pack.
 You have the thrill of the moment, the pound of the heart, the nervous unbalance that keeps you tight to the action on the table.
 You gamble your way to win something you are not expected to win.
 And that is very appealing to our primal nature.

 Selling packs is a great way to EA Sports make money

 Pay attention, as now enters the second main reason why buying packs became so popular: the need of being better/more popular and integrated in a group.
 Just check the social networks and YouTube to understand this phenomena – there are literally thousands of videos of people bragging about the great players they got in a random pack.
 What do you think your brain will tell you?
 “Well, here I am working my ass off for a month, trying to acquire as many coins as I can, and then some schmuck randomly appears and gets that card I want so much in seconds.
 To hell with this, I’m going to try it too.
 If he got it, I might get it!”.
 Bling bling!
 And so Electronic Arts wins again.